Classic galactosemia (GALT)

 Classic galactosemia (GALT) is an inherited condition in which the body is unable to properly digest galactose.
 Galactose is a sugar found in all foods that contain milk.
 If a child with GALT eats galactose, undigested sugars build up in the blood rather than being used for energy.
 If GALT is left untreated, it can cause seizures, serious blood infections, liver damage, or even death.
 When the condition is identified early in life and proper treatment is begun immediately, children with GALT often can lead healthy lives.

 This condition is also known as: GALT Deficiency, galactose-1-phosphate uridyltransferase deficiency, galactosemia.

 To learn more about classic galactosemia, visit Baby's First Test: Classic galactosemia and Screening, Technology, and Research in Genetics (STAR-G): Galactosemia.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.